michaelbironneau/rnn-punctuation/README.md

 python3 src/run.py [path-to-options-file]
 ```

-## How the RNN model works
+## How the RNN model works in a nutshell

 The model is a LSTM RNN that takes an input of 20 words and tries to predict what punctuation mark, if any, there should be between the 10th and the 11th word.
+In the sense that it uses words past the target punctuation mark to determine whether to punctuate or not, it is similar to a bidirectional LSTM.

-The LSTM layer has a dropout of 0.2.
+The LSTM layer has a dropout of 0.2 and the model has a learning rate of 10^-3, using categorial cross-entropy as a loss function (the categories are ",", "--", ".", "!", "?", ":", and "OTHER").
 Other model parameters can be seen in `segmenter/model.py`.

 ## Training the model from scratch